SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-powershell.md

 ## Get-SPOTheme

-The **Get-SPOTheme** command returns the settings for an existing theme.
-For example, here's how to use the **Get-SPOTheme** command to return the settings for the "Custom Cyan" theme created in the previous example.
+The **Get-SPOTheme** cmdlet returns the settings for an existing theme.
+For example, here's how to use the **Get-SPOTheme** cmdlet to return the settings for the "Custom Cyan" theme created in the previous example.

 ```powershell
 C:\> Get-SPOTheme -Name "Custom Cyan" | ConvertTo-Json